Carl Vogt: Politics

 Vogt was active in German politics and was a left-wing representative in the Frankfurt Parliament.

-Karl Marx scathingly replied to attacks by Carl Vogt in his book Herr Vogt (Mister Vogt) in 1860.
+During 1859 and 1860, Vogt engaged in a protracted polemic with Karl Marx, who had accused him "without much evidence, but, as later events showed, correctly, of intriguing in support of Napoleon III.
+Additionally, Marx took umbrage to the "crude and vulgar" form of materialism being espoused by Vogt at the time, publishing a book in 1860, Herr Vogt, to publicize his views.

 Years later, in 1870, with the fall of the Second Empire, French Republic under the Government of National Defense put up a "Commission chargée de réunir, classer et publier les papiers saisis aux Tuileries" ("Commission responsible for collecting, classifying and publishing the papers seized at the Tuileries") under the chairmanship of André Lavertujon to publish the documents that survived the Tuileries Palace fire.
 In the published documents there was a list, prepared with the collaboration of André Lefèvre, that revealed some of the Bonapartist agents, among them, a man named Vogt: "Vogt (?).
 Il lui est remis, en août 1859, 40,000 fr." ("Vogt (?).
 He was given, in August 1859, 40.000 francs.")

 After this publication, this issue also was handled in German Marxist/social-democratic papers.
 Newspaper Der Volksstaat published these passages in April 15.
 In Der Volksstaats May 10 issue, Engels, with his article "Abermals „Herr Vogt“" ("Once again on Herr Vogt") further commented on the identity of the person named as "Vogt (?)", and claimed it being Carl Vogt.
 Engels explained: